Running Linux In A DOS Partition

 What low-level OS tools will it install for me?
 What if I need to change something subtle in the configuration?
 Granted, there are versions of Linux small enough to fit on a single bootable floppy disk.
 But these are very limited, with only a bare minimum of utilities, no compilers, and usually no manuals.

 I will describe a small Linux in a future column, but at this point it makes sense to go for a more comprehensive Linux implementation since the 486 has enough power to run Linux quite well, and, unless you are trying to run a Secure Apache-SSL Server (SSL uses a lot of floating point), there is going to be plenty of CPU left over to run a fairly comprehensive command-line-based development system.
-(I.e., not KDE, GNOME, etc.)
+(I.e., not KDE

 For now, I'm going to stick with my preferred "runs on the existing DOS partition" constraint.